awadi99/tutorial-spotify-ui-design-clone/README.md

 No JavaScript or frameworks were used, making this project a demonstration of the power of pure HTML and CSS in creating modern, user-friendly web designs.

 Feel free to explore and modify the code as you wish!

+How to use

+First you have vs code